GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Experiments and Results

-Additionally, we compared the training time of our model against several baseline models across three datasets .
-To ensure a fair comparison, we measured the total time required for each model to converge under identical experimental conditions, with convergence defined as achieving 95\% of the optimal MRR value.
-The results, as shown in Figure \ref{time}, demonstrate that our model achieves the best balance between time efficiency and performance.
-GeoMamba referenced in this context corresponds specifically to $\text{GeoMamba}_{2025}$ , as distinguished from $\text{GeoMamba}_{2024}$ in the baseline comparisons.
+Additionally, we compare the training time of our model against baseline models across three datasets.
+For a fair comparison, we measure the total wall-clock time required for each model to reach a fixed quality threshold under identical experimental conditions.
+Following prior practice, we define convergence as achieving $95\%$ of the optimal MRR of each method.
+As shown in Figure~\ref{time}, our model achieves a favorable balance between time efficiency and ranking performance.
+GeoMamba referenced here corresponds to GeoMamba'25~\cite{qin2025geomamba}, as distinguished from GeoMamba'24~\cite{chen2024geomamba} in baseline comparisons.

-Notably, although the Initialize Embedding (Section \ref{emb}) is an independent pre-training step, its computational overhead is minimal.
-In our experimental environment (NVIDIA GeForce RTX 4090), this pre-training step completed within seconds for all three datasets.
-Consequently, its time cost is considered negligible.